Kakching district

 Kakching district (Meitei pronunciation:/kək.ciŋ/) is one of the 16 districts of Manipur state in northeastern India.
 It was formed in 2016 from Thoubal district, prior to which it was a subdivision of the latter.

 The Kakching district is bounded by Thoubal district on the north, Ukhrul and Chandel districts on the east, Churchandpur and Bishnupur districts on the south and Imphal West and Imphal East districts on the west.
+The district headquarters is Kakching.

+Kakching dialect of Meitei language is spoken in this region, and it shares many grammatical features with Standard Manipuri.
+(Note: also known as Standard Meitei or Standard Meiteilon, in different sources; it is based on the dialect spoken in Imphal.)

 History

 On 8 December 2016, this district came into existence when all its administrative units of the erstwhile Kakching sub-division were transferred to form a new district.
 Later, Kakching District was divided into two sub-divisions namely, Kakching and Waikhong.

 Demographics

 At the time of the 2011 census, Kakching district had a population of 135,481.
 Kakching had a sex ratio of 1003 females per 1000 males.
 35.91% of the population lived in urban areas.
 Scheduled Castes and Scheduled Tribes made up 29.05% and 0.85% of the population respectively.